 What are the Australia visa requirements?

 The requirements for applying for an Australian visa vary depending on the type of visa.
-In the following, we will examine the requirements for Australian visas on visitor, student, work, and family visas.
+In the following, we will examine the requirements for Australian visas on a visitor, student, work, and family visas.

 - Applicants for an Australia visa (visitor) must be outside Australia when applying.